-It is also known that the cochlea is an active organ and emits sounds (known as otoacoustic emissions) as part of its response to a signal [19, 20, 14].
+It is also known that the cochlea is an active organ and emits sounds (known as otoacoustic emissions) as part of its response to a signal [13, 18, 19].
 We shall only consider a passive system of resonators here, but will present a model that can be readily modified to include active elements in future work.

 In this paper, we apply boundary integral techniques to understand the complex interactions between the hair cell bundles [5, 10].
-The mathematical complexity of the hybridisation between a large number of coupled resonators has been the main barrier to developing Helmholtz' resonance models.
-A human cochlea has around 3500 inner hair cells and is approximately 30mm long [21].
-Compare this to the wavelength of audible sound (a few centimetres to several metres) and it is clear that complex interactions will occur between the resonant elements.
+A human cochlea has around 3500 inner hair cells and is approximately 30mm long [20].
+Compare this to the wavelength of audible sound (a few centimetres to several metres) and it is clear that complex interactions will occur between the resonant elements, the mathematical complexity of which has been the main barrier to developing Helmholtz' resonance models.

-In order to find the eigenmodes of the system of hybridised resonators, we employ methods based on the assumption that there is a high contrast between both the bulk moduli and the density of the cell bundles and the fluid they are surrounded by.
+In order to study the coupling interactions between hair cell bundles we will model the acoustic pressure on the surface of the basilar membrane.
+We will thus consider the problem of acoustic wave scattering by compressible elements in two-dimensional space.
+In [12, Chap.
+8] Bell presents a thorough discussion of the evidence supporting modelling (living) hair cells as compressible elements that have material parameters closer to that of air than water.
+In particular, the high Poisson ratio of hair cells is cited as compelling evidence against the assumption that hair cells are incompressible [1, §3.2.2].
+The assumption that there is a high contrast between both the material parameters of the cell bundles and the cochlear fluid is central to our analysis.
 Similar techniques have previously been applied to other high-contrast materials that exhibit subwavelength resonance, the classical example being the Minnaert resonance of air bubbles in water [3, 5].
-This analysis (in Section 2.2 & 2.3) relies on the use of layer potential techniques [4, 9, 7].
+This analysis (in Sections 2.2 & 2.3) relies on the use of layer potential techniques [4, 7, 9].

 It is found that a graded array of hybridised resonators has a set of resonant frequencies that becomes increasingly dense (within a finite range) as the number of resonators is increased.
 We study the eigenmodes and present a scheme (in Section 2.4) for how the model processes incoming signals, filtering them into the system's resonant frequencies.
-Finally, in Section 2.5 we present the significant observation that our (resonance) model predicts the existence of a travelling wave, as observed by Békésy.
+Finally, in Sections 2.5 & 2.6 we present the significant observations that our (resonance) model predicts the existence of a travelling wave in the pressure field and a basis for the tonotopic map.
+This acoustic pressure wave is complementary to the wave seen in the motion of the basilar membrane by Békésy and has been observed experimentally [21].
+It is important to note that these observations are based solely on modelling the acoustic pressure on the surface of the basilar membrane, the motion of the membrane itself is not considered in this work.